“My Home was Remediated, but I Still Cannot Sleep and I Itch in Certain Rooms”

 In my article “Mold Plate Testing with Purpose”, I emphasized the need for a sampling plan.
 When you are looking for a mold source that your symptoms tell you is there but not obvious, you must be strategic in your approach.

-Below are some additional strategies to find the mold source:
+Additional strategies to find the mold source:

 - The first place to start in any room is anywhere dust accumulates.This is often found on the HVAC registers.
 This is probably the best place to look because ventilation and moisture flow through it.
 Test using a swab to capture the dust.
 Focus on any dark or discolored dust for testing.
 You can also remove the register to determine if the ducts are dusty and if there are any leaks or areas where air is escaping or entering the ventilation flow.
 Aluminum tape can be used to seal these areas if they test positive or have visual defects.